Amanita Muscaria & Muscimol: Research & Studies

 Why Muscimol Research Matters for Amanita Users

-What makes this relevant to Amanita users is that decarboxylated preparations deliver the same compound being studied in these labs, just at much lower and more gradual doses than most research protocols.
-The translation is not always direct, but it is closer than it is for most supplements.
+Muscimol research, by extension, is research into all of these.
+And what makes this directly relevant to Amanita users is that decarboxylated (fully processed) preparations deliver the same compound being studied in these labs, just at much lower and more gradual doses than most research protocols.
+The translation is not perfectly direct, but it is enough to establish a basic understanding of the mechanism behind muscimol and Amanita.

 The Research Landscape